cozywho/cozytak/README.md

 sudo cp /opt/tak/certs/files/admin.p12 whereveryouwant/ sudo chmod 777 admin.p12
 ```
-replace `admin.pem` with the desired admin certificate.
+replace `admin.pem/p12` with the desired admin certificate.
 - i cant figure out how to get this to succeed in if ran inside of the script. someone plz help.

 ## future plans